isomerpages/moe-kranjisec/_future-ready-learning/Academic Studies/Aesthetics.md

 ### Maker Programme

-For this year, the D&amp;T unit continues to have its in-house Maker Programme to allow students tinkering their area of interest through hands-on activity outside classroom learning.
+For this year, the D&T unit continues to have its in-house Maker Programme to allow students tinkering their area of interest through hands-on activity outside classroom learning.
 There is a Makerspace where students have an opportunity to explore their own interests, learn to use hand tools and machines and work with materials to develop creative projects.

 The students gotten to design and make a coin box out of wood.
-In the process, the students were guided by D&amp;T teachers and Technical Support Officers (TSO) and the activity took place in term 2.
+In the process, the students were guided by D&T teachers and Technical Support Officers (TSO) and the activity took place in term 2.

 Students work collaboratively to design and make the prototype and through this activity, these students discussed, make decision and solve any challenges arose in the process.
 Not only they built confidence in the process, the students really enjoyed themselves and took pride in their work upon completion.
 Do keep a look out for the next Maker activities.